Lou Lumenick: Life and career

 Lumenick was born and raised in Astoria, Queens.
 He attended City College of New York (CCNY) and took filmmaking courses at The New School.
 He previously worked at The Hartford Times, a defunct newspaper in Connecticut, and The Record in New Jersey, reviewing films over a nine-year span for the latter.
 He was metropolitan editor at the Post before taking the film reviewer position.

 In 2007 he was inducted into the CCNY Communications Hall of Fame.
 He is a member of the New York Film Critics Circle.
 Lumenick and Farran Smith Nehme conceived and created "Shadows of Russia," a 20-film series that aired in January, 2010, on Turner Classic Movies.
 He also appeared as an on-air TCM guest programmer in October 2010 as part of the Critic's Choice film series, introducing The Last Flight and All Through the Night with Robert Osborne.
 His essay on It's a Mad, Mad, Mad, Mad World is included in The Criterion Collection's January 2014 release of the film.
 Lumenick has introduced films at the United Palace (the former Loews 175th Street) in Washington Heights, Manhattan, as well as at the Museum of Modern Art, the Museum of the Moving Image, Loews Jersey and at the TCM Classic Film Festival in Hollywood.
 He has also recorded introductions for DVD releases of several classic films for the Troma Team's Roan Group label.

-Roger Ebert incident

-At the 2008 Toronto Film Festival, during the premiere of Slumdog Millionaire, Lumenick was sitting in front of Roger Ebert, who both could not speak and was unable to freely move his head due to his medical condition caused by cancer.
-Ebert was inconvenienced by Lumenick obstructing his line of sight, could not see the subtitles, and tapped him on the shoulder a few times to get him to move a bit to the side.
-Lumenick abruptly rose from his seat, shouting "Don't touch me!"; he did this again a few minutes later and then also hit Ebert with a large binder, causing a loud noise that reportedly startled the audience.
-He then understood that he had yelled at and hit Ebert, but reportedly did not apologize at the time.